 PA Planning to Use Jordan Ports Instead of Israel’s Palestinian Authority Transportation Minister Asim Salim yesterday revealed discussions had been held to arrange for the Palestinian Authority to use Jordanian ports instead of Israeli harbors, Quds Press reported.
 It is likely that this is part of the Palestinian Authority’s attempts to completely divest from its agreements with Israel.

 Socialist International Reaffirms Right of Palestinians to Self-determination, Statehood The Socialist International reaffirmed after two days of meetings in Ramallah and in Tel Aviv the right of the Palestinian people to self-determination and an independent state on the 1967 borders with East Jerusalem as its capital.

-Hoyer and 41 Democrats Visit Israel on AIPAC-affiliated Junket That Violates ‘spirit as well as the letter of the law’ House Majority Leader Rep. Steny Hoyer (D-MD) landed on Monday in Israel with forty-one other Democratic Representatives for a week-long, all-expenses-paid junket sponsored by the American Israel Education Foundation (AIEF), the educational branch of the American Israel Public Affairs Committee.
+Hoyer and 41 Democrats Visit Israel on AIPAC-affiliated Junket That Violates ‘spirit as well as the letter of the law’ House Majority Leader Representative Steny Hoyer (D-MD) landed on Monday in Israel with forty-one other Democratic Representatives for a week-long, all-expenses-paid junket sponsored by the American Israel Education Foundation (AIEF), the educational branch of the American Israel Public Affairs Committee.

-Egypt Proposed National Unity Government for Hamas Senior Hamas official Usama Hamdan revealed on Sunday that Egypt had proposed a national unity government for his movement, Al-Wattan Voice has reported.
+Egypt Proposed National Unity Government for Hamas Senior Hamas official Usama Hamdan revealed on Sunday that Egypt had proposed a national unity government for his movement, al-Wattan Voice has reported.